hunzsig/hunlook/src/book/lik/en_us/ui/balloon.md

 Game():balloonVoicePop(nil, 70)
 Game():balloonVoiceFlip("chatClick", 15)

+--- In the TPL configuration of the unit that triggers the message, it needs to be configured as a lighter UnitTpl(''):balloonLighter(true)

---- In the unit TPL configuration, balloon data needs to be configured
+--- In the TPL configuration of the unit that needs to release the message, the balloon data needs to be configured
 --- The message data is the conversation multi-segment data, and the conversation can be switched if there are multiple groups in it
 --- Tips must return string[]
 UnitTpl('')